noamKap1/ass1/README.md

 # changes
 the changes we made:
-we had a line with include which we deleted, a typing error which led the a compilation error.. we had an error in std::runtime_error which we changed, a syntax error which led the a compilation error. we had a mistake which we used argc and not argv[1] in the places which we used the given argument.
+We had a line with include which we deleted.
+This line was a typing error which led to a compilation error.
+We had an error in std::runtime_error which we changed.
+This line was a syntax error which led to a compilation error.
+We had a mistake which we used argc and not argv[1] in the places which we used the given argument.
+This little error ruined our reading process.

 Our mistake was that we didn’t  run the program properly on linux (because of poor understanding) and therefore we missed this errors.
-In our ide the program ran as necessary.
+In our IDE (Clion) the program ran as necessary.
 We hope this mistakes will not have a big affect on our grade and we are sorry for the trouble.